Rylith/TouchpadTestV2/README.md

 However every listnener is adapted to Round watch.
 In case of Square watch may be it will be usefull to reconsider the way to detect the edges.

+The messages between watch and computer are send as csv(comma separate values) format.
+The minimal quantity of information that you have to put in your message is the name of event as the first (or only) value.
+See [DeliverCallBackTest](https://github.com/Rylith/TouchpadTestV2/blob/master/MouseMotionServer/src/network/Impl/DeliverCallbackTest.java) class for the existing type of event.
+To create an event, just add it in switch and call the methods of your listener.
+The ',' is the separator for each value.

 To use your own listener don't forget to add a title and the class name of your listener in "mouseChoice" map in [OptionsInterface](https://github.com/Rylith/TouchpadTestV2/blob/master/MouseMotionServer/src/gui/OptionsInterface.java) class or change the default listener in [DeliverCallBackTest](https://github.com/Rylith/TouchpadTestV2/blob/master/MouseMotionServer/src/network/Impl/DeliverCallbackTest.java) class.

 If you create new parameters and you want change them dynamically, you can add them in [OptionsInterface](https://github.com/Rylith/TouchpadTestV2/blob/master/MouseMotionServer/src/gui/OptionsInterface.java) class.